Hi! I'm Jason. I'm a photographer and visual storyteller born and raised in the foggy hills of San Francisco.

 Photography has been a part of my life ever since I was a child.
 My mom had an old-school 35mm Nikon film camera that I always played with, and my dad had the good old Polaroid.
 I got my very first camera when I traded in all my raffle tickets at an arcade in Las Vegas, and when I finally got my hands on an SLR camera, I pulled all-nighters teaching myself photography when I should've been studying for final exams.

 After graduating from UCLA, I moved to New York City to pursue photography full-time.
-This is where I began to really cut my teeth in the photography world by working as the photo assistant for Andrew Eccles and as a digital retoucher for Peter Lindbergh.
-All these experiences have led me to be the artist that I am today, with my work published in the New York Times, National Geographic, and San Francisco Magazine.
+It broke me, but it also helped me grow into the artist that I am today.
+I've been very fortunate to have my work published in the New York Times, National Geographic, and San Francisco Magazine.

 Aside from photography, I split my time writing, teaching dance, and traveling.